ViswasS/GDP_Group_02/README.md

 There is no automated triage mechanism to efficiently assess and prioritize cases.

 This results in overcrowding, slower response times, and delayed critical care.

+# Enable Selective Data Exports:
+The system SHOULD allow patients to export specific data segments, for example, only the previous month’s results or AI-generated versus doctor-approved reports, rather than a complete backup, just a few recent queries.

+Support Regional Skin Condition Customization:
+The system SHOULD allow customization of rash-related questionnaires and diagnostic parameters based on regional environmental factors (e.g., humidity, temperature, common local allergens) that may influence skin conditions.